Setup Iterative OBC generation (for Long CESM-MOM6 runs) w/ the Large Data Workflow#

 Often, generating OBC datasets can be done all in one shot, but in longer and larger cases (like running the Northwest Atlantic for a year) we need to start iterating through the generation.
-Here is an example, it only affects configure and process forcing steps!
+Generating open boundary condition (OBC) data is essential for the entire model runtime but can be time-consuming and resource-intensive.

 Step 1: Trigger Large Data Workflow#